matuzo/HTMHell/hell/adventcalendar/2025/16/index.md

 ---
-title: "Something something about the Invoker Commands API"
+title: "Controlling dialogs and popovers with the Invoker Commands API"
 author: "Aubrey Sambor"
 author_bio: "Aubrey Sambor is a front-end developer and accessibility advocate.
 She's one of the organizers of [A11yTalks](https://a11ytalks.com), a monthly virtual meetup featuring speakers and conversations around digital accessibility.
 She loves CSS, fountain pens, knitting, coffee, and sushi."
 date: 2025-12-16